Why It Works

 - Roasted cauliflower adds a creamy texture and a nutty flavor that forms the backbone of the "cheese" element of the soup.

-- Ground roasted cashews with a bit of palm oil or vegetable shortening along with chipotle chilies and paprika provide color and more flavor.
+- Roasted cashews with a bit of palm oil or vegetable shortening along with chipotle chiles and paprika provide color and more flavor.

 - Puréeing part of the potatoes in the blender gives the soup a slightly sticky texture that completes the illusion of melted cheese while remaining dairy-free.

 Loaded baked potato soup is one of those dishes that has some contradictions built into it.
 You want it to be clean-tasting, but still over-the-top with flavor.
 You want it rich, packed with cheese and dairy, but you don't want it so heavy or gummy that it glues your mouth together.
 And of course, you want it to have all the hearty, roasted flavor of a good baked potato, but still come in soup form.
 As a dish that's traditionally packed with cream and butter, making the whole thing vegan is an added challenge.

 Let's get one thing straight right off the bat: When I say "fully loaded" baked potato soup, I mean loaded.
 Most so-called loaded soups are nothing more than baked potato purée with a cursory pile of bacon, chives, sour cream, and grated cheese sprinkled on top just before serving.
 I want that flavor in the soup.
 Nutty, cheesy tang, a touch of smoke, and plenty of chives or scallions with every bite.
 That's how I'd want my regular loaded baked potato soup, and that's how I'm gonna make my vegan version.

 Fortunately, with some lessons I've learned from both making really good potato-leek soup and from the vegan nacho cheese sauce recipe I developed last year, a lot of that work is already done.
 It's largely just a question of tweaking and refining.